naiquevin/tapestry/docker/README.md

-# Docker based workflow for running pgTAP tests
+# Container based workflow to run pgTAP tests

 `tapestry` only generates SQL files for queries and `pgTAP` tests.
 To be able to run the tests you need to install and setup: